ciara1b/FF16-Loadout-Randomizer/README.md

 # Loadout Randomizer

-Loadout Randomizer is randomization tool built in Python.
+Loadout Randomizer is a randomization tool built in Python.
 It contains all necessary data to randomly select a full loadout for **Final Fantasy XVI**, including all available *Eikonic Feats & Abilities*.